wellcomecollection/search-logger/README.md

 Our website [sends tracking events][track.ts] to [Segment].
 Those segments are forwarded to a [Kinesis data stream][kinesis], which triggers a Lambda function.
 That Lambda function writes the search logs into the [reporting cluster].

+This repo contains:

+*   the source code for the Lambda function
+*   the Terraform definitions for the Kinesis stream and the Lambda function

 [track.ts]: https://github.com/wellcomecollection/wellcomecollection.org/blob/9115873707b411a1ecfe2a93f5ebf7f240861c8f/common/services/conversion/track.ts#L6
 [Segment]: https://segment.com/